Posted August 28th, 2015 by & filed under Art Therapy at SWC, Wild Heart Gallery, Creativity & More.

 Learning to Lose: The Freedom in Failure by Claudia Escareño-Clark

 Have you ever heard the question, “What would you do if you knew you couldn’t fail?”
 A while ago I fell down a self-help/find your passion rabbit hole where questions like these were supposed to somehow propel us into finding our dreams.
 I would like to…

-Posted July 15th, 2014 by & filed under Diversity Dialogue, Top News, Student Reflections and Updates, Featured.
+Posted July 15th, 2014 by & filed under Diversity Dialogue, Top News, Featured.

 Claudia Escareño-Clark explores the impact that assimilation and being an immigrant have had and how this will impact her work with clients. …

 Posted February 7th, 2014 by & filed under Top News, Featured.

 What I have learned at Southwestern College is that each quarter brings with it new experiences.
 Sometimes they are wrapped in neat little packages with cute little bows, and sometimes whatever I receive I’d like to send back and pretend it was addressed to someone else.
 That being said, sometimes the most painful experiences lead…

 Posted January 27th, 2014 by & filed under Top News, SWC Blog, So you want to become a therapist?
 Tips and Advice for Prospective Students, Featured.

 As graduate assistants at Southwestern College we get to do a variety of tasks, depending on our strengths and interests.
 While doing social media and blogging, I came up with the idea last fall to do a series of videos.
 What I realized is that while I was fortunate enough to already be living…

 Posted December 24th, 2013 by & filed under Top News, So you want to become a therapist?
 Tips and Advice for Prospective Students, Featured.